JulianNymark/simple-api-to-google-spreadsheet/README.md

 1qcmxYjLvM4dXmT4aKg3lkc_BJdUhItQrvR1tWXmIbbA
 ```

 3. (optional) **What _range_ inside the spreadsheet?!?!** You have to define where the valuable data resides _within_ the spreadsheet, to get an idea of ranges, read https://spreadsheet.dev/range-in-google-sheets.
 The default of this is `A:B` (assumes data is stored in the _first two columns inside a contiguous block of rows_ (no empty rows) of data).
-Ranges let you re-use existing spreadsheets that might not look "clean". substitute the `[range='A:B']` part of the last step with your desired range.
+Ranges let you re-use existing spreadsheets that might not look "clean". substitute the `[range]` part of the last step with your desired range.

 4. **Share it!**.
 For the service-account to get access to this spreadsheet, you must share it with the service-account.
 Inside the `service-account-credentials.json` file, there should be a property called `client_email`, share the document with this email from the spreadsheet web GUI.